mamba-org/boa/README.md

 **boa** is very much a work-in-progress right now.

-Boa is a package builder for conda packages.
-It is re-using a lot of the `conda-build` infrastructure, but replaces some parts, namely the solving stage is done using `mamba`, the fast C++ `conda`-alternative based on `libsolv`.
+**boa** is a package builder for conda packages.
+It is re-using a lot of the `conda-build` infrastructure, but replaces some parts.
+Specifically the solving stage is done using `mamba`, the fast `conda`-alternative (implemented in C++ and based on `libsolv`).

 We are also working towards a new "meta.yaml" format in the `boa/cli/render.py` source file.
-This is absolutely a work-in-progress, and you should not expect it to work or be stable.
+This is absolutely a work-in-progress, and you should not expect it to work or to be stable.

 You can find (and participate!) in discussions regarding the new `meta.yaml` format in this hackmd: https://hackmd.io/axI1tQdwQB2pTJKt5XdY5w